A Guide to Unit Testing with Microsoft Fakes

 However, if you or your client prefer commercial products, (e.g. due to better support and guarantees), there is one framework that deserves your interest.
 It’s Microsoft Fakes.
 It is available with Visual Studio Premium or Ultimate (starting with 2012).
 The distinguishing feature of this framework is a replacement of calls to assemblies that you cannot modify.
 For instance, you can mock System.DateTime.UtcNow of System.dll, which isn’t possible with other mocking frameworks.

-In this post, I’ll tell how you can use this framework to simplify mocking external modules in your unit tests.
+In this post, I’ll tell you how you can use this framework to simplify mocking external modules in your unit tests.

 Code to be tested